Anne-Hyeyeon/TIL/work-diary/TIL for June 2023.md

 - I am weak in all areas, but the ⭐ indicates  that I need to put extra effort into.

+- Recently, I have been working on adding horizontal scrollbars to my components.
+Here is some CSS knowledge related to the task I have been working on.
 # 2023-06-22
 ## calc()
 ### calc()?